paradigm1984/expense-tracker-mern/README.md

 #### Rotation of the caret when the accordion is opened and closed (using state).

-#### Adding loaders on the front end during the database calls
+#### Adding loaders on the front end during the database calls.

-#### Fix adding a transaction on mobile - not properly reading input value
+#### Add a dropdown on each transaction to show the date it was added.

 ## Link to the live site: